Boiler Installation Cost

 Cons

-- ✖ Requires two water cylinders
+- ✖ Requires two water cylinders (a hot water cylinder and a cold water tank)

 Electric Boiler Cost

-An electric boiler is a great option for a new boiler as they are energy-efficient and environmentally friendly — running at almost 100% efficiency.
+An electric boiler is a great option for a new boiler as they are energy-efficient and environmentally friendly, running at almost 100% efficiency.

 Pros

-- ✔ Very energy efficient
+- ✔ Almost 100% efficient

-- ✔ Environmentally friendly
+- ✔ Compact design

 Cons